-Add-on: Early Morning Luxor West Bank Hot Balloon – CAD 150
+Add-on: Early Morning Luxor West Bank Hot Balloon – US 125

-Your stay in Luxor would not quite be the same without a bird’s eye view of the city from one a hot air balloons.
+Your stay in Luxor would not quite be the same without a bird’s eye view of the city from one hot air balloon.
 Departing from your cruise ship just before dawn, cross the River Nile to the West Bank – where your hot air balloon awaits.
-After a safety briefing and introduction to your ground crew and pilot, you will climb into the balloon’s basket and get ready for lift off.
+After a safety briefing and introduction to your ground crew and pilot, you will climb into the balloon’s basket and get ready for lift-off.
 It is then time for the gentle rise into the dawn sky.
-Away from the daytime crowds, you will drift peacefully over the west Bank of Luxor and sights such as the monuments of Thebes.
+Away from the daytime crowds, you will drift peacefully over the West Bank of Luxor and sights such as the monuments of Thebes.
 The early morning sun rising over the East Bank will illuminate the city and the surrounding mountains.

 One of the most famous tombs here is the tomb of Tutankhamen.
 We will have the opportunity to explore some of the tombs.
 Next, we move to the Mortuary Temple of Hatshepsut.
 Hatshepsut was the wife to Thutmose II but became pharaoh after he died.
 This mortuary temple was modeled after Mentuhotep’s but at a much larger scale.
 We will explore this beautiful temple which is set into the cliffs at Deir el-Bahari.
 As we continue our sightseeing, we will move to Deir el-Medina, which is the ancient village of the craftsmen of the Valley of the Kings.

 Our last site to visit will be the Colossi of Memnon where you will see two (nearly 60 feet tall) seated statues of Amenhotep III.
 These statues were once the entrance to Amenhotep’s mortuary temple.
 As our day concludes, you will be transferred to Luxor airport for your flight to Cairo.